earthlng/FFprefs-diffs/README.md

 * all older diffs were created based solely on FF's default preferences files and therefore didn't include prefs set by system addons or other components. **59.0 vs 60.0 is the first diff which includes changes to those prefs as well.**
-  * ESR & OS diffs will continue to be based on the default preferences files only.
+  * ESR & OS diffs will continue to be based solely on the default preferences files

+update (Sept 2019):

+> ESR & OS diffs will continue to be based solely on the default preferences files

+* OS diffs discontinued because too many prefs were moved out of the default preferences files since FF61
+* **ESR diffs, starting with `60.9.0esr vs 68.0esr`, will now include all pref changes. <br>** To transition to the new system, `60.9.0esr vs 68.0esr` is a *default-preferences-only* 60.9.0esr vs the *full* 68.0esr diff

 ___